 Internships can be a great way to prepare for your post-college career, and to beef up your résumé.
 While finding and landing one can be stressful, it doesn’t have to be.
 Remember, there are opportunities everywhere, you just need to look, network, and don’t give up or settle.
 Know what you want, make a plan, and go get it.
 The above tips should help you pull it off.

-To learn more about Career Opportunities in your field, check out our Create A Career page to get started!
+Learn more about Career Opportunities in your field, check out our Create A Career page to get started!